treydriskell/treydriskell.github.io/index.md

 ---
 ### Hi, I’m Trey Driskell — Physicist | Data Analyst | ML practitioner

 I recently earned my doctorate from USC, and I'm looking to break into the tech industry.
-My research involved building software to efficiently model new physics, extract insight from telescopes data, and uncover novel phenomena using machine learning algorithms.
+My research involved building software to efficiently model new physics, extract insight from telescope data, and uncover novel phenomena using machine learning algorithms.

 * To learn more about me → [About](/about/)
 * To read more about my research → [Research](/research/)